-The following is a summary of the fees billed to us by Friedman, our then independent registered public accountants, for professional services rendered with respect to the fiscal years ended December 31, 2021 and 2022 and a summary of the fees billed to us by Marcum, our independent registered public accountants, for professional services rendered for the fiscal year ended December 31, 2022:
+The following is a summary of the fees billed or expected to be billed to us by Marcum LLP, our independent registered public accountants, for professional services rendered with respect to the fiscal years ended December 31, 2023 and 2022 and by Friedman LLP, our former independent registered public accountants, for professional services rendered with respect to the fiscal year ended December 31, 2022:

-N larcum LLP Friedm an l LLP
+2023 20 22

-2022 2022 2021
+N larcum LLP N Marcum LLP Friedman LLP

-Audit fees (1) \$ 65,000 \$ 30,000 \$ 95,000
+Audit fees (1) \$ 101,500 \$ 65,000 \$ 30,000

-Audit-related fees (2) 2,500 4,000 40,500
+Audit-related fees (2) 37,000 2,500 4,000

 Tax fees (3) - - -

 All other fees (4) - - -

-\$ 67,500 \$ 34,000 \$ 135,500
+\$ 138,500 \$ 67,500 \$ 34,000

-- (1) Audit Fees consist of fees billed for services rendered for the audit of our consolidated financial statements for the fiscal years ended December 31, 2022 and 2021, and the review of our condensed consolidated financial statements included in our Quarterly Reports on Form 10-O. - (2) Audit-Related Fees consist of fees billed for assurance and related services that are reasonably related to the performance of the audit of our financial statements and in connection with the filing of Forms S-1 and S-8 registration statements and are not reported under "Audit Fees." - (3) Tax Fees consist of fees billed for professional services related to preparation of our U.S. federal and state income tax returns and tax advice. - (4) All Other Fees consist of fees billed for products and services provided by our independent registered public accountants, other than those disclosed above.
+- (1) Audit Fees consist of fees billed and expected to be billed for services rendered for the audit of our consolidated financial statements for the fiscal years ended December 31, 2023 and 2022, and the review of our condensed consolidated financial statements included in our Quarterly Reports on Form 10-Q. - (2) Audit-Related Fees consist of fees billed for assurance and related services that are reasonably related to the performance of the audit of our financial statements and in connection with the filing of Forms S-1, S-3 and S-8 registration statements and are not reported under "Audit Fees." - (3) Tax Fees consist of fees billed for professional services related to preparation of our U.S. federal and state income tax returns and tax advice. - (4) All Other Fees consist of fees billed for products and services provided by our independent registered public accountants, other than those disclosed above.